michalCapo/libro/README.md

 - Use whatever agent you like.
 Name it, add its start command, and it shows up next to the built-in ones.

 ![Agent commands in Settings: named agents with their start commands](demo/agents-settings.png)
-- Choose the width of each panel, from small to full width.
+- Choose a fixed width for each panel, from small to large, or use the full workspace width.
 Press `Ctrl + M` to make a panel full width and back.
 - Hidden panels keep running.
 Switch away and come back without losing anything.

 ### Tools